pacoweb/extraSqlScriptAs/README.md

 * Script Table as DELETE
 * Script Table as DELETE to clipboard
 * Script Table as SELECT
+* Script Stored procedure as DROP AND CREATE
+* Script Stored procedure as DROP AND CREATE to clipboard
+* Script Function as DROP AND CREATE
-* Script Table as SELECT to clipboard
+* Script Function as DROP AND CREATE to clipboard Script Table as SELECT to clipboard

 ## Features